movementlabsxyz/MIP/MD/md-5/README.md

-# MD-4: Long Range Attacks
+# MD-5: MCR - Long Range Attacks
 - **Description**: Provide models for the game theory of long-range attacks in MCR.
 - **Authors**: [Liam Monninger](mailto:liam@movementlabs.xyz)

 ## Overview
-Long-range attacks are an inherent vulnerability to PoS networks and a subject of prescient research.
+Long-range attacks are an inherent vulnerability to PoS networks.
 We request that the relevance of these attacks to MCR be formally modeled and considered.

 ### Introduction